openstack/nova/doc/source/admin/upgrades.rst

 Testing
 -------

-Once we have all the pieces in place, we hope to move the Grenade testing to follow this new pattern.

-The current tests only cover the existing upgrade process where:

-* old computes can run with new control plane
-* but control plane is turned off for DB migrations
+We use the "grenade" jobs to test upgrades.
+The current tests only cover the existing upgrade process where old computes can run with new control plane but control plane is turned off for DB migrations.